 Murano Dream by Claudia Fischer creates handmade to order pieces that are unique, timeless and imbued with positivity and light.
 Claudia believes that light and colour is something to be celebrated and is important for everyday life.
 She wants to bring this colour and passion to modern day people through her jewellery.
 Claudia Fischer chats to JewelStreet about the history of her brand and Murano glass, her core values and the importance of light and colour.

 At the age of 6 I went to Venice, Italy with my parents for a holiday.
 One day we visited the beautiful island of Murano where the world famous Murano glass is made.
 There I saw the breathtaking and spectacular glowing glass for the first time and the wonderful pieces in beautiful colours made from it.

 Values are really important to us at JewelStreet.
 What are your core brand values?

-Colors are our passion!
-Everyone has favorite colors.
-Without light, colors are not visible - without light we cannot live.
-Our handcrafted, sustainable and precious jewelry is designed to bring these colors and light into the life of the wearer.
+Colours are our passion!
+Everyone has favourite colours.
+Without light, colours are not visible - without light we cannot live.
+Our handcrafted, sustainable and precious jewellery is designed to bring these colours and light into the life of the wearer.

 Where do you get inspiration for your designs?